Optimizing Requirement Management in Business Analysis: SYTOSS's Experience

 In the article, we would like to share with you the result of our Requirement Management research our BA department conducted a while ago and the resulting reorganization of the roles and responsibilities within a Software Project.
 Our work is based on our more than 15 year-long experience in managing and documenting the software projects we have been implementing for our Telco clients.
-As a result of the above reorganization, our software projects have received highly positive feedback from Sytoss's clients with regards to the quality of the software and its timely delivery.
+As a result of the above reorganization, our software projects have received highly positive feedback from Sytoss's clients with regard to the quality of the software and its timely delivery.

 The Theory: The Way It All Should Be

 The Requirement Management process is key for any project's success.
-Proper requirement management allows one to eliminate scope creeps, project cost overruns and delays.
+Proper requirement management allows one to eliminate scope creeps, project cost overruns, and delays.
 Controlling scope creeps and the quality of the requirements is essential.
-The early identification of the requirements-related issues allows avoiding design problems that are difficult and expensive to fix, (especially, when the development is already under way) and may result in the project being delivered belatedly or over budget.
-On the other hand, requirements, often, contain features that are never used by the end user.
-Thus, investing in the implementation of a more optimal requirement management approach always has a great positive effect, even if this is done at a later stage, when the project is already well into implementation.
+The early identification of the requirements-related issues allows avoiding design problems that are difficult and expensive to fix (especially, when the development is already underway) and may result in the project being delivered belatedly or over budget.
+On the other hand, requirements often contain features that are never used by the end user.
+Thus, investing in the implementation of a more optimal requirement management approach always has a great positive effect, even if this is done at a later stage when the project is already well into implementation.

 Next comes the Requirement Analysis stage, during which we collect any existing unknown requirements and turn them into known ones.
 The Requirement Verification stage is intended to answer the question of how the requirements are covered in the development plans, quality assurance tests, and verifications.

-The last stage we will consider, important for purposes of the process changes, described herein, is the Requirements Change Management one.
+The last stage we will consider important for purposes of the process changes, described herein, is the Requirements Change Management one.
 At this stage, we follow the procedure, defined during the Requirement Management Planning stage.

 The OLD Way